skip to Main Content

 Colour Coding: An Effective HACCP Initiative

 The primary purpose of colour coding is to help prevent cross contamination.
+Most of our products are available in 6 to 12 colours.
+By using colour coding in production areas can be separate cleaning zones.
 Cross contamination can occur in a number of ways:

-• Physical: Can take many forms of foreign bodies, such as pebbles, splinters or personal items
+Can take many forms of foreign bodies, such as pebbles, splinters or personal items

-• Chemical: Build-up of chemical disinfectants and detergents.
+Build-up of chemical disinfectants and detergents.

-• Microbial: Arises from soil, surface water, animals, mould, dirty cleaning equipment and people.
+Arises from soil, surface water, animals, mould, dirty cleaning equipment and people.

-• Allergens: Cross contamination of potentially fatal allergens such as dairy product in soy or nuts in food stuffs.
+Cross contamination of potentially fatal allergens such as dairy product in soy or nuts in food stuffs.

 Industry Colour Coding Applications

-Food Manufacturers
+Food Processors

-Food Processors: often colour code their packaging lines (where finished product is present) from processing or pre-processing.
+Often colour code their packaging lines (where finished product is present) from processing or pre-processing.

 Meat Processors

-Meat Processors: may use RED for floor and drain cleaning while WHITE tools will be used in all food contact surfaces / areas.
+May use RED for floor and drain cleaning while WHITE tools will be used in all food contact surfaces / areas.

 Dairy Processors

-Quick Serve Environments
+Quick Serve Restaurants (QSR)

-Quick Serve Restaurants (QSR): such as KFC and McDonalds or Subway may colour code so that the tools used in cleaning the restaurant area do not find their way into the kitchen.
+Such as KFC and McDonalds or Subway may colour code so that the tools used in cleaning the restaurant area do not find their way into the kitchen.

 Healthcare Environments